Broadcast2World Blog

 In other words, his videos break down technology in simple terms without relying too much on fancy editing.

-Almost all his YouTube intros make use of geometric shapes that look clean and elegant and subtly transition into his iconic logo.
+And the intro perfectly matches his narrative and visual style– minimalistic, but lively.
+They make use of geometric shapes that look clean and elegant, and subtly transition into his iconic logo.

-You can clearly see how Marques Brownlee has mastered the art of simple elegance starting from his YouTube intros and fusing it into his entire content.
+You can clearly see how Marques Brownlee has mastered his art, starting with his YouTube intros and fusing it into his entire content.

 There was a time when home renovations had to be outsourced simply because there wasn’t a lot of information to do it yourself.